 If a motor vehicle driver hits you while walking or riding your bicycle at night, you have the right to seek damages for your injuries.

-If you have to pull off to the side of the road to fix a flat tire or to make a call on your smartphone, you should always activate your hazard lights to alert other drivers to your position.
+If you must pull off to the side of the road to fix a flat tire or make a call on your smartphone, you should always activate your hazard lights to alert other drivers to your position.
 This is especially important at night, as other drivers may not expect to see a car along the side of the road.

 Still, a distracted or drunk driver may lose control of his or her vehicle, resulting in a serious crash with a stopped car at night.